w1kke/nautilus/README.md

 ### Pricing

-We also want to also specify the pricing for our asset.
+We also want to specify the pricing for our asset.
 The `AssetBuilder` provides a function for this that we can make use of:

 ```ts
 // Example of a fixed asset